ed-rodh/Null_models_I_and_II/README.md

 => For a quick test we recommend the alignment included in Null_models_I_and_II/data_test
 # Requirements

-The code now requires at least Julia version 1.0 or later.
+The code requires at least Julia version 1.0 or later.